 where $\mathcal{P}(\mathcal{C}_i)$ is defined as:

-$W_m^T$ includes the learnable parameters of the MLP module in the top layer, and $\hat{Y}$ is generated by passing the input token sequence $\mathcal{C}_i$ through our model and then averaging pooling the embedding of each target, which is formalized as:
+$W_m^T$ includes the learnable parameters of the MLP module in the top layer, and $Y$ is generated by passing the input token sequence $\mathcal{C}_i$ through the model and then average-pooling the embedding of each target, which is formalized as:

 In the inference phase, we directly give a prompt for the NLG task, and let the model continue and calculate bits-per-character (BPC) and perplexity (PPL) as an evaluation metric.
-For the NLU task, we pass the inputs through our model to obtain the embedding over target positions, and then conduct mean pooling operation to all embedded tokens to predict the label of each instance.
+For the NLU task, we pass the inputs through our model to obtain the embedding over target positions, and then apply a mean-pooling operation to all embedded tokens to predict the label of each instance.